brightway-lca/bw_timex/docs/content/theory.rst

 ``timex_lca`` uses the graph traversal from `BW_temporalis`_ to propagate the temporal information along the supply chain.
 The graph traversal is priority-first, following the most impactful node in the graph based on the static pre-calculated LCIA score for a chosen impact category.
 All input arguments for the graph traversal, such as maximum calculation count or cut-off, can be passed to the ``TimexLCA`` instance.

-By default, only the foreground system is traversed, but nodes to be skipped during traversal can be added to a ``edge_filter_function``.
+By default, only the foreground system is traversed, but nodes to be skipped during traversal can be specified by a ``edge_filter_function``.
 At each process, the graph traversal uses convolution to combine the temporal distributions of the consumed exchange and the process into the resoluting combined temporal distribution of the upstream producer of the exchange.

 Process timeline